-Sustainable Urban Drainage Systems (SUDS) are flood mitigation strategies specifically designed to benefit on urban microclimate and outdoor thermal comfort.
+Sustainable Urban Drainage Systems (SUDS) are flood mitigation strategies specifically designed positively affect urban microclimate and outdoor thermal comfort.
 The area is 140x140 m wide, mainly composed of urban paving and asphalt roads and sidewalks.
-In addition, three green areas with not irrigated soil and plants such as palm trees, are present.
-A case study urban area where some different scenarios for the future were modelled, was adopted.
-This scenario was compared with the reference case study modelled on ENVI-met.
-In the same case study and scenarios, runoff was calculated.
+In addition, three green areas contain non irrigated soil and plants such as palm trees.
+Different future scenarios where modelled and tested in comparison with the reference case study on ENVI-met.
+The scenarios tested runoff capacity.
 The scenarios were three: "Ref" scenario as reference; "Strat" scenario: green, irrigated areas with trees and permeable paving for the parking lots and water ponds in the green areas.
 Finally, a "Dev" scenario characterised by impermeable paving.